Max Health Institute & Physiotherapy

 Anna is an exercise enthusiast, an academic, worldwide traveler, and a leader with a resilient mindset.
 Her defining quality is her persistent hard work which has defined the achievements that she has accomplished to date.

 During Anna’s travels, her passion to collaboratively help individuals live a healthy and active lifestyle became clear, so she decided to further her education and study to become a physiotherapist.
-She completed her Master of Science in Physiotherapy from Dalhousie University in 2022.
+She completed her Master of Science in Physiotherapy from Dalhousie University in 2022, again graduating top of her class.

 Anna has extensive experience working with the aging population through her previous employment, volunteerism, and physio placements, and absolutely loves to work with individuals to help combat the challenges that often present with aging.
 She is a firm believer that one’s age does not define their functional ability and that many of the risk factors for chronic conditions are, in fact, modifiable.

-Outside of the clinic, you can guarantee Anna is exercising — whether in the gym lifting weights, running outside, attending yoga classes with her friends, or leading a HIIT class at Sweat Club.
+Outside of the clinic, you can guarantee Anna is exercising — whether in the gym lifting weights, running outside, or attending yoga and Pilates classes with her friends.
 Anna is a huge animal lover and loves travelling the world with family and friends.

 Jordan Shannon, Physiotherapist